Why we’re providing this service:

 Is this an official diagnosis and what is included in the report?

-The provider’s findings in the report may be amended within reason.
+Also, the provider’s findings in the report may be amended within reason.
 However, if one requests extensive report restructuring or edits, a provider may decline to do so and/or an additional fee may be required depending on the amount of time the revisions require.

 What is your HIPAA/HITECH/Ominbus policy?